Justice-Reaper/Justice-Reaper.github.io/README.md

 # My Blog

-This is my personal blog where I share content about technology.
-The goal is to contribute to the community by sharing knowledge and experiences.
+This is my personal blog where I share content about technology The goal is to contribute to the community by sharing knowledge and experiences.

 ## Features and Customizations